zjnolen/protocols/lab/dna_extraction/ModernButterflyExtraction.md

 ## Day 1 - Tissue Lysis

 1. Using a **decontaminated scalpel** and set of tweezers, remove wings, abdomen, legs, and antennae.
 Store these in a labelled tube or envelope.
-Transfer **abdomen** and **head** to **Eppendorf LoBind tube**.
+Transfer **thorax** and **head** to **Eppendorf LoBind tube**.
 This step can be done in advance if the tissue is then stored at -80°C.

 2. Add **180 µl Buffer ATL** to tube with tissue. **Crush** tissue using pestle by grinding agains the sides of the tube.
 Break tissue down as much as possible.